Senior Lecture at the Zuckerberg Institute for Water Research, Ben-Gurion University

 Nnebuo joy is a M.Sc student at the Zuckerberg Institute of Water Research, Department of Environmental hydrology and Microbiology, Ben Gurion University of the Negev.

 Her research focuses on the impact of seawater conditions on large scale desalination operations.

 B.Sc.
 Environmental Science, Faculty of Sciences and Technologies, Tel Hai Academic College.

-Eyal is a M.Sc student, co-advised by by Dr. Edo Bar-Zeev (BGU) and Dr. Eyal Rahav (IOLR).
-Eyal is currently focusing on the association between heterotrophic diazotrophs and bioaggregates in aquatic environments.
-Previously, Eyal was studying and working on the impact of the wastewater on the bacterial communities, currently he is expanding his horizons into aquatic environments via the research.
+Eyal is a Ph.D student, co-advised by by Dr. Edo Bar-Zeev (BGU) and Dr. Eyal Rahav (IOLR).
+Eyal is currently focusing on the association between heterotrophic diazotrophs and aggregates in aquatic environments..
 In his spare time Eyal enjoys to draw and take creative pictures of nature, especially landscapes

 Oshrat Adler is currently perusing her master’s degree at the Zuckerberg Institute for Water Research, Ben-Gurion University, supervised by Dr. Edo Bar Zeev and Prof. Noam Weisbrod.
 The research focuses on the soil aquifer treatment (SAT) at the Shafdan wastewater treatment plant.

 She has a bachelor’s degree (Bs.c) in environmental science from Hadassah Academic College in Jerusalem.
 During her studies, she worked for the Water Authority on a research conducted by Dr. Yaacov Livshitz.